-How to play field hockeyField hockey is a high intensity sport that runs on the faced-paced movement of both the players and the ball.
+Field hockey is a high intensity sport that runs on the faced-paced movement of both the players and the ball.
 Because of the speed of play, and the rules, the sport can be hard to grow accustomed to.
 But don’t worry Field Hockey Review is here to help!
 Understanding the basics makes understanding the slightly more complex nuances of the game that much easier, which makes watching and playing field hockey that much more enjoyable.
-Read through our how-to guide to field hockey, and fall in love with one of the fastest growing sports in 2022!

-A Quick Field Hockey History
+A Brief History of Field Hockey

 Field hockey originated in the Middle Ages in Scotland, England, and the Netherlands.
 Two teams compete against each other in a match, each trying to out pass, out run, and outscore the other.
 Synthetic turf fields have recently been growing in popularity, particularly at high levels of play like the college level, but the sport is traditionally played on a grass field about the size of a football or soccer field.
 The term “field hockey” is used primarily in areas where ice hockey is also a popular sport like the United States and Canada, however many other countries refer to that sport simply as hockey.